 The Warner Bros. film is about a CIA agent named Napoleon Solo who partners with KGB operative Illya Kuryakin to fight a mysterious criminal organization, which is working to proliferate nuclear weapons.
 Alicia Vikander is co-starring.
 Producers include Steve Clark-Hall, John David, Jeff Kleeman and Lionel Wigram.

 "The Man From U.N.C.L.E" has received a majority of positive reviews, with a 66 percent approval rating from critics counted on Rotten Tomatoes.

 "Straight Outta Compton," on the other hand, boasts a strong 87 percent approval rating from critics, and is sizzling on social media, trending on both Facebook and Twitter this week.
 Marketing campaigns have been extremely prosperous for the studio although the film premiered in only Los Angeles.
-The "Straight Outta ?" meme went viral on social media — a savvy marketing ploy for the film.
+The "Straight Outta ?" meme went viral on social media -- a savvy marketing ploy for the film.